 IRS audit he had ever been involved in.

 The IRS has been beyond reform.
 Burnham writes in A Law Unto Itself:

-with the IRS” has become “close to being a law of nature almost as
+the IRS” has become “close to being a law of nature almost as unbending as the

-IRS was asked and agreed to tender his resignation as a result of the
+was asked and agreed to tender his resignation as a result of the scandal.

 tradition of IRS political tyranny.
 Fundamental change in the IRS is called for.